 The current level of hunger in Yemen is unprecedented and causing severe hardship for millions of people.
-Now,17 million people in the country are food insecure, meaning they do not have enough food.
-Of these, 6.8 million - that is almost one in four people - is severely food insecure and relies entirely on external assistance.
+Now, 17 million people in the country are food insecure, meaning they do not have enough food.
+Of these, 6.8 million - that is almost one in four people - are severely food insecure and relies entirely on external assistance.
 The rate of child malnutrition is one of the highest in the world.

 The nutrition situation continues to deteriorate.
 A recent survey showed that almost one third of families have gaps in their diets, and hardly ever consume foods like pulses, vegetables, fruit, dairy products or meat.
-More than 3 million women and children under 5 need support to prevent or cure malnutrition.
+More than 3 million pregnant and nursing women and children under 5 need support to prevent or cure malnutrition.

-A recent survey found that more than half of all families are buying food on credit, up by nearly 45 percent compared to pre-crisis levels.
+More than half of all families are buying food on credit, up by almost 50 percent compared to pre-crisis levels.
 Salary payments for public sector employees have been suspended since September 2016, affecting nearly 30 percent of the Yemeni population who depend on government salaries and pensions.